FBI investigating bomb threats against Trump Cabinet picks – DW – 11/27/2024

 Who was targeted?

-The entire list of those Trump allies targeted has not been released but it appears that at least five potential appointees were singled out: US Representative Elise Stefanik of New York, former representative Matt Gaetz of Florida, commerce secretary nominee Howard Lutnick of New York, interior secretary nominee Lee Zeldin of New York, and defense secretary nominee Pete Hegseth.
+The entire list of those Trump allies targeted has not been released but it appears that at least five potential appointees were singled out: UN ambassador nominee Elise Stefanik of New York, former attorney general nomine Matt Gaetz of Florida, commerce secretary nominee Howard Lutnick of New York, interior secretary nominee Lee Zeldin of New York, and defense secretary nominee Pete Hegseth.

 Stefanik confirmed that she had been targeted in a bomb threat against her home — to which she, her husband and her three-year-old son were traveling for the Thanksgiving holiday.